 Open appendectomy provides a surgeon with better visualization of the operative field and better approach to the appendix and neighboring organs.
 Thus, it is superior to the keyhole procedure in complicated and atypical cases.
 A single large cut in the right lower side of the abdomen is made under the general anesthesia.
 After the appendix removal, revising the abdomen for the signs of peritonitis and careful hemostasis, a surgeon closes the operative wound with regular or dissolvable stitches.

-Choosing hospital worldwide with Booking Health
+Treatment abroad with Booking Health

 Those patients, who want to use all the possibilities of the appendicitis treatment, and not just undergo surgery, often seek help in the specialized clinics of foreign countries.
 The international medical tourism provider Booking Health offers help in medical and organizational aspects of undergoing diagnostics and therapy in Germany, Turkey, Israel and other countries.